 Please note that we do not consider a fenced in yard as an alternative to walking, exercise, socialization, etc. But in our experience a home with a fenced in yard is a much safer alternative than one without.

-We currently adopt to homes within 45 miles of Albany, NY.
-We will make exceptions for dogs that are harder to place and these exceptions will be noted on specific dogs.
+We currently adopt to homes within 45 miles of Albany, NY and within 45 miles of Hudson, NY.
+We will also adopt to Bennington, Vermont .
 We have set this distance as we are all volunteers who work full time jobs and therefore must limit our adoption radius.

 Please note we do not hold dogs and we do not adopt on a first come / first serve basis but rather we match dogs and potential adopters to ensure a good fit for the life of the dog.